Nichi Vendola: Homophobic insults

 During his political career, he received insults related to his homosexuality.
 In 2012 he was insulted by Luigi Marattin, a member of the municipal government of Ferrara affiliated with the centre-left Democratic Party.
 In October 2013 Alessandro Morelli, leader of the Lega Nord at the comune of Milan, published an image of Vendola on Facebook with the words "Gay and paedophile".
 Morelli apologized the next day.

 Personal life

-Vendola has lived with his partner Edward "Ed" Testa since 2004.
+Vendola has lived with his partner Edward "Ed" Testa (an Italian-Canadian from Montreal) since 2004.
 In 2016, the couple used surrogacy in California to have a baby, Tobia Antonio.

 Vendola is also a poet: some of his poems have been collected in a book, named L'ultimo mare ("The last sea").
 His figure has inspired a biographical film, Nichi.
 Vendola is a devout Roman Catholic, although he opposes many of the church's social positions.

 On 17 October 2018, Vendola had a heart attack, but he is in no danger after being fitted with a stent at Rome's Gemelli Hospital.